 By asking students to think about what they like and don’t like about your class, or what they can do well and not so well, you are giving them the first steps to build on their strengths.
 Because they have thought about what they struggle with, they will then need to think about how to get help when needed.
 By also focusing on what they do well, students might identify a particular study aid that helps them.

 3. You’re asking them to take ownership of their learning.

 Have you ever had a student get mad at you for “giving” them a bad grade?
 Me neither!

 No, seriously, how many times have you explained that you don’t give grades, but the students earn them?
 No matter how you explain it, there will always be a student who refuses to acknowledge his/her part in the whole thing.
 So, when that student checks on his/her self-evaluation that he/she never does homework, it is really easy to pull that sheet out and talk about how the grade came to be.
 Now, if that student never does homework but reports that he/she does everything?
 Well, now you can have a talk about what is really going on.

 4. Your students will understand their level of success.

 When your students reflect upon their grades, the effort put forth, and the areas of improvement, it helps them see the big picture.
-Students are able to see where they are and that enables them to see where they want to go.
-While it may seem obvious that a student should do his/her work in order to get a grade, that is often lost on students, which is why so many students make a last ditch effort to get extra credit when they have not done the regular work.
+Students are able to see where they are, and that enables them to see where they want to go.
+While it may seem obvious that a student should do his/her work in order to get a grade, that is often lost on students.
+This is why so many students make a last ditch effort to get extra credit when they have not done the regular work.
 Sometimes, seeing their efforts on paper helps them understand why they have the grade or the level of understanding that they do.